ibm-cloud-docs/EventStreams/choosing_your_plan.md

 ## Lite plan
 {: #plan_lite}

 The Lite plan is free for users who want to try out {{site.data.keyword.messagehub}} or build a proof-of-concept.
-The Lite plan is not recommended for production use.
+Do not use the Lite plan for production use.
 It offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster.

 ## Standard plan
 {: #plan_standard}